-As arteries that conduct blood flow from the pelvis to the lower extremities, the external iliacs do not terminate in capillary beds.
-Two branches of the external iliac, the inferior epigastric and deep circumflex iliac arteries, supply the rectus abdominis and iliacus muscles, respectively.
+As arteries that conduct blood flow from the pelvis to the lower extremities, the external iliac arteries do not terminate in capillary beds.
+Two branches of the external iliac artery are the inferior epigastric and deep circumflex iliac arteries.
+The inferior epigastric artery supplies the rectus abdominis muscle, whereas the deep circumflex artery supplies the transversus abdominis and internal oblique muscles.
 The deep circumflex iliac artery also supplies blood to the iliac fossa and internal oblique muscles.

-The incidence of external iliac artery agenesis remains unknown since the condition is typically only discovered when symptomatic.
+The incidence of external iliac artery agenesis remains unknown since the condition only manifests itself when symptomatic.
 In the congenital absence of an external iliac artery, compensatory blood flow patterns provide arterial perfusion to the lower extremity.
 The most common anatomy observed in these cases involves the distal internal iliac artery being continuous with the common femoral artery.
 Descriptions of an external iliac artery with an unusual, deep pelvic course may also represent a form of agenesis.

 Arterial coiling occurs most frequently in the carotid arteries as a result of excessive elongation related to aging.
 Coiling rarely occurs in peripheral arteries such as the external iliac.
-However, corkscrew external iliac arteries have been reported.
-Symptoms are unusual and can range from claudication to distal embolization of thrombus from the twisted, narrow arterial lumen.
+Corkscrew external iliac arteries have been reported.
+Symptoms are uncommon and can range from claudication to distal embolization of thrombus from the twisted, narrow arterial lumen.

-Corona mortis, a vascular connection between the internal and external iliac vessels, can be injured during surgery.
-If it is inadvertently transected, the vessel may retract inferiorly or through the obturator foramen, severely compromising vascular control for hemostasis.
-Pelvic osteotomies utilizing the medial approach, as well as acetabular fracture procedures using the ilioinguinal approach, pose the highest risk for severing a corona mortis vessel.
+Corona Mortis, a vascular connection between the internal and external iliac vessels, can be injured during surgery.
+Inadvertent transection of the Corona Mortis can cause the vessel to retract inferiorly or through the obturator foramen, severely compromising vascular control for hemostasis.
+Pelvic osteotomies using the medial approach, as well as acetabular fracture procedures using the ilioinguinal approach, pose the highest risk for severing a Corona Mortis vessel.

-Dissection of the external iliac artery can occur with surgical or endovascular manipulation.
+Surgical or endovascular manipulation can cause dissection of the external iliac artery.
 An acute arterial dissection involves a tear in the intimal lining, allowing blood to flow between the muscular layers of the vessel.
-This double lumen flow can cause an acute thrombosis that occludes the artery and degenerates into an aneurysm over a more extended period.
+This double-lumen flow can cause an acute thrombosis that acutely occludes the artery or degenerates into an aneurysm over a more extended period.

 Stenosis or occlusion of the iliofemoral arterial system restricts the flow of blood to the lower extremity.
 Depending on the patient's activity level, those with arterial occlusive disease of the external iliac artery may have no symptoms or pain in the lower extremity muscles with walking.
 The most common disease-causing external iliac artery occlusive disease is atherosclerosis.
-However, fibromuscular dysplasia should be considered in symptomatic patients who do not have cardiovascular risk factors.
+Fibromuscular dysplasia can also cause external iliac artery stenosis and should be considered in symptomatic patients who do not have cardiovascular risk factors.

-Endofibrosis of the external iliac artery occurs in some avid cyclists, causing leg pain and activity limitations.
-Histologically, an endofibrotic lesion has a loose connective tissue matrix and a medium to high cell density, in contradistinction to an atherosclerotic lesion.
+Endofibrosis of the external iliac artery causes stenosis leading to leg pain and activity limitations in some avid cyclists.
+Histologically an endofibrotic lesion has a loose connective tissue matrix and a medium to high cell density, in contradistinction to an atherosclerotic lesion.
 Macrophages are more likely to be present in atherosclerotic lesions, further differentiating the two lesions histologically.

-Most kidney transplants involve an anastomosis between the end of the donor renal artery and the side of the recipient’s external iliac artery.
-Although the internal or external iliac artery can be used to perfuse a donor kidney, the external iliac was associated with a lower incidence of post-operative erectile dysfunction in a 2015 study.
+Most kidney transplants involve an anastomosis between the end of the donor's renal artery and the side of the recipient’s external iliac artery.
+Although the internal or external iliac artery can be used to perfuse a donor's kidney, the use of the external iliac had a lower incidence of post-operative erectile dysfunction in a 2015 study.
 An acute external iliac artery dissection that occurs during transplant surgery can restrict or occlude blood flow causing transplant kidney dysfunction or failure.

-Persistent sciatic artery represents a congenital vascular anomaly that can be associated with aplasia of the external iliac artery.
-Persistent sciatic artery is classified as complete or incomplete.
-In patients with complete persistent sciatic artery, the sciatic artery is the primary blood supply to the lower extremity, and the external iliac artery is absent.
-This anatomy results in the sometimes confusing exam finding of an absent femoral pulse and a palpable popliteal pulse.
+A persistent sciatic artery represents a congenital vascular anomaly that can involve aplasia of the external iliac artery.
+A persistent sciatic artery is classified as complete or incomplete.
+In patients with a complete persistent sciatic artery, the sciatic artery is the primary blood supply to the lower extremity and the external iliac artery is absent.
+This anatomy results in the confusing exam finding of an absent femoral pulse and a palpable popliteal pulse.
 An incomplete persistent sciatic artery partially communicates with a hypoplastic common femoral artery.
 Limb threatening complications of persistent sciatic artery include arterial thrombosis and aneurysm formation.